aspose-imaging/Aspose.Imaging-for-Java/README.md

 ## How to Run the Examples
 - You can either clone the repository using your favorite GitHub client or download the ZIP file from here.
 - Extract the contents of the ZIP file to any folder on your computer.
 All the examples are located in the Examples folder.
 - Examples\src\main\resources folder contains input files used in code examples.
-It is mandatory that you download the Data folder along with the examples project.
+It is mandatory that you download this folder along with the examples project.

 Please find more details for how to run the examples [here].